Raj Chetty: Recognition

 In 2008, The Economist and The New York Times listed Chetty as one of the top eight young economists in the world.
 Chetty is among the most cited young economists in the world.
 In 2010, he received the Young Labor Economist Award from the Institute for the Study of Labor for his paper "Moral Hazard Versus Liquidity and Optimal Unemployment Insurance" in the Journal of Political Economy.

 In 2012, he was one of 23 fellows to receive $500,000 over the following five years from the John D. and Catherine T. MacArthur Foundation as a recipient of one of the Foundation's Genius Grants.

 Chetty was the recipient of the 2013 John Bates Clark Medal, awarded by the American Economic Association to "that American economist under the age of forty who is adjudged to have made a significant contribution to economic thought and knowledge."

 Chetty was awarded the Padma Shri, an award for distinguished service in any field, by the Government of India in 2015.

 George Mason University economist Tyler Cowen described Chetty in 2017 as "the single most influential economist in the world today."

 Research by Chetty was covered by The New York Times, The Atlantic, Our World in Data, and Vox.

 In 2018, he was elected a member of the National Academy of Sciences.

 In 2019, he received an Andrew Carnegie Fellowship, awarded by the Carnegie Corporation of New York.

 In December 2020, he received the Infosys Prize for Social Sciences – Economics "for his pioneering research on identifying barriers to economic opportunity and for developing solutions to help people escape from poverty towards better life outcomes."

+In 2023, Chetty received an honorary Doctor of Sciences from North Carolina State University.